RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/01-Description-of-Attributes-Common-to-all-Objects.md

 # Description of Attributes Common to all Objects

-* **“org:” –** this optional attribute references the primary key, or id, of an **organization** object that currently exists in the database.
+* **“org:” –** this optional attribute references the primary key, or id, of an **organisation** object that currently exists in the database.
-The referenced object contains details of the organization that holds Internet resources or secondary objects to help manage resources in the RIPE Database.
+The referenced object contains details of the organisation that holds Internet resources or secondary objects to help manage resources in the RIPE Database.
 In some situations, this attribute is required.

 * **“admin-c:” –** this attribute is optional in some objects and mandatory in others.
 It references the primary key, or NIC Handle, of either a **role** or **person** object.
 It should always reference a **role** object, except in the **role** object where it optionally references nested **role** objects or a **person** object.
 The reference must be the contact details of an on-site administrative contact.
-This contact may be a single person, or it may be a role within the organization that more than one person takes on.
+This contact may be a single person, or it may be a role within the organisation that more than one person takes on.
 These people may or may not be listed in the role object.

 * **“tech-c:” –** this attribute is optional in some objects and mandatory in others.
 It references the primary key, or Nic Handle, of either a **role** or **person** object.
 It should always reference a **role** object, except in the **role** object where it optionally references nested **role** objects or a **person** object.
 The reference must be the contact details of a technical contact.
-This contact may be a single person, or it may be a role within the organization that more than one person takes on.
+This contact may be a single person, or it may be a role within the organisation that more than one person takes on.
 These people may or may not be listed in the **role** object.

 * **"remarks:" –** this optional attribute can be any free format text, within the allowable encoding.
 This attribute can even have a blank value and be used as a spacer to separate different parts of the information in an object.
 Some objects have very complex arrangements in their remarks with lots of formatting and style to create a layout that almost personalises their data.
 Keep in mind that it is data and the RIPE Database is not the best place to display ASCII art.
 The best advice on using remarks is to ‘keep it simple'.